Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Empirical Study

 \begin{quote} ``\textit{Good regulatory frameworks will consider safety, explainability, fairness and accountability to ensure we develop the right tools in the right ways.}'' - Sundar Pichai, 2020. \end{quote}

 \begin{quote} ``\textit{Successful policy addresses risks, without stymying innovation, progress and the positive impacts.}'' - Sundar Pichai, 2025. \end{quote}

 Figure \ref{fig:tsd_dynamics} shows TSD Adherence over time.
 The chart is contextualized with key milestones in technological capability (e.g., the launch of ChatGPT), foundational ethical and policy framings (e.g., the EU AI Act), and international governance dialogues (e.g., the AI Safety Summit).
-More details about this broader context are provided in the following section, serving as a backdrop for the subsequent analysis.
+More details on this broader context are provided in the following section, which serves as a backdrop for the subsequent analysis.

-The data reveals distinct patterns of discursive change over time, with most authors demonstrating significant shifts toward more pronounced and imbalanced pro-TSD stances.
-For example, Pichai moved from a balanced, slightly anti-TSD position in 2020 (TSDA = -6.35, TSDB = 0.43) to a strongly pro-TSD and imbalanced one in 2025 (TSDA = 28.83, TSDB = 0.18).
-Similarly, Khosla shifted from a highly balanced, neutral stance in 2017 (TSDA = -0.94, TSDB = 0.49) to a strongly pro-TSD and imbalanced position in 2024 (TSDA = 32.38, TSDB = 0.26).
-This dynamic can also be rapid.
-Within the same year, Altman moved from a moderately pro-TSD text (TSDA = 9.51, TSDB = 0.30) to one that is extremely pro-TSD and imbalanced (TSDA = 55.15, TSDB = 0.09).
+The data reveal distinct patterns of discursive change over time, with most authors demonstrating significant shifts toward more pronounced and imbalanced pro-TSD stances.
+For example, Pichai moved from a balanced, slightly anti-TSD position in 2020 to a strongly pro-TSD, imbalanced position in 2025.
+Similarly, Khosla shifted from a highly balanced, neutral stance in 2017 to a strongly pro-TSD, imbalanced stance in 2024.
+This dynamic can be rapid; within the same year, Altman moved from a moderately pro-TSD text to one that is extremely pro-TSD and imbalanced.

 Beyond these individual trajectories, a broader trend of polarization emerges across the corpus, particularly in the period following the launch of ChatGPT.
 The period from late 2023 onwards exhibits the most extreme TSDA scores in both positive and negative directions.
 Both the highest pro-TSD scores observed in the corpus (\texttt{ altman-2024-intelligence}, \texttt{ andreessen-2023-manifesto}, \texttt{ khosla-2024-utopia}, \texttt{ pichai-2025-innovation}) and the most significantly anti-TSD scores (\texttt{ amodei-2023-scaling}, \texttt{ suleyman-2024-containment}) are all concentrated in this recent period.
-Overall, five of the seven authors (71\%) showed an increase in their TSDA scores over time, with four of these five also becoming less balanced.
+Overall, five of the seven authors (71\%) showed an increase in their TSDA scores over time, with four of these five (80\%) also becoming less balanced.
 Suleyman is the only author whose TSDA score decreases (and TSDB score increases) after the launch of ChatGPT.

 As cautioned in the previous section, it is crucial to interpret these figures with nuance.
 Specifically, differences in scores between texts by the same author, particularly those published relatively close in time, do not necessarily indicate a trend or a fundamental shift in their convictions.
 Rather, such variations may reflect strategic discursive adaptations tailored to different communicative contexts.
 The purpose of the text, the intended audience, the specific forum or publication venue, and the immediate events surrounding the text's release can all significantly influence the discursive strategies employed.
 In-depth qualitative analysis is necessary to gain a deeper understanding of the nature and potential motivations behind such discursive differences, moving beyond purely linear, evolutionary interpretations.